-Fire safety is covered in your e-induction and in the fire safety booklet which is in your Welcome Bag.
+Fire safety is covered in your accommodation pass.
 It is your responsibility to ensure that you have read and understood this important topic.
-Weekly fire alarm tests are carried out across Jarratt.
+Weekly fire alarm tests are carried out across Chamberlain.
 If you do not understand any issues relating fire safety please enquire at the Reception.